Skip To Content

 Dekel-Chen, 64, who escaped her kidnappers on Oct.
 7, won’t go to the morning coffees — “I belong there by my age, but not by my feeling,” she said.
 Instead, she braves the busy roundabout to take her grandchildren to kindergarten each day.
 It’s what gets her out of bed in the morning.

-She keeps a small greenhouse in her ground-floor apartment, incubating plants for a few neighbors, and tends to a vine salvaged from the ruins of a Nir Oz home where the family was killed.
+She keeps a small greenhouse outside her ground-floor apartment, incubating plants for a few neighbors, and tends to a vine salvaged from the ruins of a Nir Oz home where the family was killed.

 “I almost don’t go out of the house because of what happened to me,” she said.
 “I’m frightened all the time.”

 Metzger, the former kibbutz chairman whose father was killed in Gaza after his mother was released in November, said that his 14-year-old son and 18-year-old daughter want to return to live in Nir Oz regardless of what their parents decide.
-Tzafarti, the woman who counsels teenagers, said her own sons, ages 8, 11 and 12, are struggling because they aren’t used to being stuck inside.
+Tzafarti, the woman who counsels young adults, said her own sons, ages 8, 11 and 12, are struggling because they aren’t used to being stuck inside.
 The middle one lost his temper a few days before I visited.

 “He started yelling at me that he needs grass and he needs outside and he needs open spaces,” she recounted.
 “He wants to go back to Nir Oz.
 I told him sababa — not going to happen.”